Nottinghamshire County Council election: 4 May 2017

-The next County Council election will be held in 2017.
+The next County Council election will be held on 4 May 2017.

-- view the current composition of the County Council on our how the Council works page
+You can view the current composition of the County Council on our how the Council works page.

 Other local elections

 District, borough, parish and town council elections are held at different times.
 Check with these councils when their next election is.

 If you live in Nottingham city you will vote in the City Council elections.

 You will only need to register to vote once to be able to vote in any of these elections.

 In a general election registered voters in all areas of the country vote for an MP to represent them in the House of Commons.
 The last general election was in 2015.

 Elections to the European Parliament are every five years and the last were in 2014.

 More information on European elections on GOV.UK.